 The religious aspects of Leicester are not as diverse as other cities throughout the world, but this is changing as more and more people convert to other religions, and the population continues to grow.

 Currently, Christianity dominates at 32.4% of the overall population.
 The second religion that is popular in Leicester is Islam, with Muslims making up 18.6% of the population.
 Hindus are close to Muslims at 15.2% and growing with each passing year.
 Other religions in Leicester representing smaller proportions of the people are Sikhs at 4.4%, Buddhism at .4% and Jews at .1% of the overall population.
 Other religions make up .6% of the population and, at 22.8%, a significant number of the community claims to have no religious affiliation.

 Leicester has not become a popular city only because of its proximity to the rail lines.
 Its popularity also has a lot to do with the educational opportunities in the city.

 The statistics show that only 8% of the overall population of Leicester lacks at least a high school diploma.
 Those that have had some high school education or graduated are at 14.3%.
 The largest percentage are individuals that have had some college education in apprenticeships and trade schools at 31.5%.
 Associates degrees make up 12.3% of the population, while bachelor degrees make up 23.9%.
 Those working towards advanced degrees do find themselves in a minority position as only 10% of the population pursues graduate degrees of some form.

 In some cities, crime rates are not something that is commonly talked about, but Leicester is quite a different story.
-The crime rates for all the standard crimes in the city are far below the national average.
-The only exception to that rule is the number of burglaries in Leicester.
-They are 117.17 points above the national average.
+The crime rates for all the standard crimes in the city are actually below the national average.
+The only exception to that rule is the number of anti-social crimes in Leicester.
 That is certainly not bad for a city of this size.